fabri1983/eternity2_solver/README.md

 Execution
 ---------
 Go under tools folder and use one of the runXXX commands.
+You can edit the props files for argument modification.
 Use run.bat or run.sh for running the e2solver.jar package generated with profiles java7 (default) or java8.
 Use run_jrockit.bat or run_jrockit.sh for running the e2solver_jrockit.jar package generated with profile jrockit.
 Use run_mpje_xxx.bat or run_mpje_xxx.sh for running the e2solver_mpje.jar package generated with profile mpje.